-Recently we lost Ange, Ariel and Milo.
+Recently we lost Ange, Ariel, Milo, Raven and Millie.
 Ange died from a kidney ailment.
 She was a beautiful and loving dog.
 Her sister Ariel died a month later from a virus.
 She was full of life and love.
 Milo died from complications from cushings disease and diabetes.
 He was a strong and loving dog who was my best friend.
+Raven was tne matriarch and lived to be 15.
+Millie died from a brain tumor.
+Both girls were amazing dogs.
 Needless to say, again, I was devastated.
 I miss them all so much.

 As I look back, and begin to heal from their deaths, I realize my life was and is in a better place.
 True to the snow angels legend, with their work looking over me complete, maybe their mission on this earth had ended and they left their earthly angel role and transitioned into real angels.

 I feel deeply that they are still with us, now guiding and watching over all of us, playing in the snow somewhere, true angels.

 Recent Blog Posts

 Shea Butter is a great moisturizer and extremely emollient.
 It contains high amounts of vitamins as well as fatty acids.
 It easily soaks into the skin, and leaves the skin looking smooth and shiny.
 It has a mild but nutty scent that smells fabulous.
 Cocoa Butter...